Facial Feminization Surgery Recovery & Support

 Recovery following FFS can be grueling and uncomfortable–especially in the first few days after surgery.
 Your face will be a rainbow of colors during the first week after surgery!
 However, at one week “post-op” patients are feeling surprisingly well!

 Even with the considerable amount of swelling experienced after surgery, patients are able to eat without too much trouble.
-Soft foods like fruit shakes, yogurt, soup and scrambled eggs and pudding are ideal following surgery.
+Soft foods like fruit, shakes, scrambled eggs, and pudding are ideal following surgery.
 The patient above was even able to go to three dinner parties within her first week after surgery!
 Remember, no wine!

 A post-operative visit with Dr. Spiegel is scheduled 7-8 days after surgery.
 During this time your sutures are removed and we are able to assess your progress.

 Most patients return to work their daily activities after 10 days and are able to return to work 2 or 3 weeks (preferred) after surgery.
 Remember, your appearance and wellbeing will improve quickly but it is normal to have some minor swelling and improvements to your result even several months after your surgery.
 Even after you have left Boston and returned home, any questions you have regarding your continued recovery can be addressed via telephone and with the aid of digital photographs.
 Patients consider themselves “fully recovered” approximately one year after surgery; however, most stay in touch with our office well after that just to keep in touch with us!
 We hope you will do the same.

 before, 2 weeks post-op, 1 month post-op, and 7 months post-op.

 Here is a different patient’s scar one year after surgery-close up!